RIDE. HIKE. BIKE. ROMP. MUSE. PROSPECT. EXPLORE. ENJOY

 LITTLE RED SCHOOL HOUSE

 Three blocks north of Wickenburg Way on Tegner, the historic 1905 Little Red Schoolhouse marks the first brick schoolhouse in town.
 The Wickenburg Children’s Cultural Organization is housed in the building and conducts special activities throughout the year.
+Currently closed.

 Dedicated to lives lost in an 1871 attack, originally thought by Yavapai Indians (much later the truth came out that the attack was caused by bandits).
 The Massacre Monument bears witness to the battle which spurred General Crook to launch the counterattack which ended Indian hostility in the area.
 Located on Highway 60 at the entrance to Flying E Ranch.